How To Develop A Telemedicine Application: An Ultimate Guide To Telehealth App Development

 - Project scope.
 How complex is your application going to be, how many features it’s going to include, and how many platforms is it going to be available on?
 All of these aspects determine the project scope, which, in turn, determines the price.

 - Team location.
-Are you going to develop your project with the help of an in-house team, or are you going to outsource some or all of it?
+Are you going to develop your project with the help of an in-house team or are you going to outsource some or all of it?
 When working with an in-house team, will you need to make some additional hiring?
 And with outsourcing, the location of your team matters a lot: software engineers from Central and Eastern Europe or South Asia charge significantly less than engineers from North America and Western Europe while producing the same excellent results quality-wise.

 - Cooperation model.
 Software companies typically offer several cooperation models for development projects: the most popular ones are time and material and fixed price.
 Both of them have their advantages and limitations, and both are perfectly suited for different types of projects.
 Naturally, these two cooperation models also drastically affect the project cost in different ways.